peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Gets a value indicating whether this CBOR object represents negative infinity.
 * `boolean isNull()`<br>
- Gets a value indicating whether this value is a CBOR null value.
+ Gets a value indicating whether this CBOR object is a CBOR null value, whether tagged or not.
 * `boolean isNumber()`<br>
  Gets a value indicating whether this CBOR object stores a number (including infinity or a not-a-number or NaN value).